bradfa/resume/resume.md

 ### 2005 to 2008: Xerox - Power Supply Integration Engineer

-* Wrote AC/DC power supply specifications.
+* Specified AC/DC power supplies for use in Xerox Nuvera digital presses.
 * Constructed test fixtures and validated power supplies against specifications.
 * Wrote service documentation for power systems.
-* Planned and implemented power system improvements to the Xerox Nuvera line of digital presses.
+* Planned and implemented power system improvements to the Xerox Nuvera and iGen lines of digital presses.

 ## Education